w3c/wcag-act-rules/content/rules/9bd38c/proposed.md

 The rule doesn't require the non-visual characteristic description to be included in the accessibility tree.
 If the alternatives are not included in the accessibility tree, only [Success Criteria 1.3.1 Info and Relationships][sc131] would fail instead of [Success Criterion 1.3.3 Sensory Characteristics][sc133].
 Hence, the rule passes in these cases as it is not a failure of the accessibility requirements of this rule.

 The identified web content does not have to be positioned on the same web page and doesn't need to be linked to from the tested web page.

+### Assumptions

+This rule assumes that [visual reference words][] are forms of information conveyed through visual presentation.
+Therefore, failing this rule fails [Success Criterion 1.3.3 Sensory Characteristics][sc133].
+Visual presentation is not limited to CSS and includes images such as the image of a circle with text.

+### Accessibility Support

+There are no accessibility support issues known.

 ### Bibliography